Skip to main content

 Subrogation Fault Lines Spread Across States

 In this episode of Rathbone Group’s informational YouTube series, On Subrogation: Comparative vs Contributory Fault, attorney Jason Sullivan explains how to navigate a subrogation case where your insured may be partially at-fault along with the tortfeasor.
-It is a legal question of (1) whether or not your insured deserves to recover despite sharing fault, and […]
+It is a dual legal question of (1) whether or not your insured deserves to recover despite sharing fault and […]

 RG Attorney Rebecca Wright is Now Licensed to Practice Law in California